How you can use PayPal to accept payments and pay your Shopify bill

 To update the PayPal account to a different email, or to connect PayPal with your online store, you will need to login to your Shopify admin and navigate to the Payments (Settings > Payments) section.
 On this page, you will see the Additional payment methods section with the option to Activate PayPal.

-Once you select on Activate PayPal, you will be prompted to login to your PayPal account to establish the connection between your online store and PayPal account.
+Once you select Activate PayPal, you will be prompted to login to your PayPal account to establish the connection between your online store and PayPal account.
 You may need to create a business account with PayPal or upgrade your existing account to a business account.

 When your account is successfully connected, the PayPal gateway will be available for your customers when they are completing the checkout process.
 You can navigate directly to your checkout to see the PayPal gateway available to make a purchase.